 Latency, also known as delay, is the amount of time from when a data packet is sent to when it is received.
 For Broadband Internet Access Services, latency is usually expressed as the round-trip time in milliseconds (ms) that it takes for a data packet to travel between two end points on the Internet (from point A to point B and then back to point A).
 Some applications, such as email, can tolerate a substantial amount of latency without any noticeable impact on the application’s performance, while other applications, such as real-time video conferencing, require lower latency to function properly.

-Based on internal analysis and projections and subject to the factors described below, T-Mobile Fiber expects customers will experience median symmetrical gigabit upload and download speeds up to 940 Mbps with average symmetrical upload and download speeds between 775 – 940 Mbps.
+Based on internal analysis and projections and subject to the factors described below, T-Mobile Fiber expects gigabit plan customers will experience median symmetrical gigabit upload and download speeds up to 940 Mbps with average symmetrical upload and download speeds between 775 –940 Mbps.
 Latency typically will not exceed 5 ms round trip time within a metro area.
 T-Mobile Fiber expects customers with the 300 Mbps plan to experience download and upload speeds up to 300 Mbps when using 12 or fewer devices at once.

 The speed of Broadband Internet Access Services may vary based on network or Internet congestion, your computer configuration, the capability of websites or other Internet services accessed by you, and the availability and capacity of Content Delivery Networks (“CDNs”), among other factors.
 Network changes, traffic volume, outages, technical limitations, building access issues, weather events, public safety needs, and other conditions may impact speeds and availability.